Every Mother

 H

-If you’ve landed on this page, you have questions about the Query Loop Block in WordPress’s Gutenberg Block Editor.
-As a first step, if you haven’t already, make sure to read the documentation on the WordPress site.
-It’s excellent!
+If you’ve landed on this page, you have questions about the Query Loop Block in WordPress’s Gutenberg Block Editor, and you’re not alone.

 How to see the settings for the query loop block in wordpres